-- R604.138 A Firm or a Network Firm shall not provide tax advisory and tax planning and other tax advisory services to an Audit Client when: - \the effectiveness of the tax advice depends on a particular accounting treatment or presentation in the Financial Statements; and: - (a)(b) The Audit Team has reasonable doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework, and - (b) The outcome or consequences of the tax advice will have a material effect on the Financial Statements on which the Firm will express an Opinion.
+- R604.13 A Firm or a Network Firm shall not provide tax advisory and tax planning services to an Audit Client when: - (a) the effectiveness of the tax advice depends on a particular accounting treatment or presentation in the Financial Statements; and - (b) the Audit Team has doubt as to the appropriateness of the related accounting treatment or presentation under the relevant financial reporting framework.

-604.147 A14 Examples of actions that might be safeguards to address such self-review or advocacy threats created by providing tax advisory and tax planning services to an Audit Client that is not a Public Interest Entity include:

-- Using professionals who are not Audit Team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer, who was not involved in providing the service review the audit work or service performed might address a self-review threat. - Obtaining pre-clearance from the tax authorities might address self-review or advocacy threats.
+- 604.14 A1 Examples of actions that might be safeguards to address self-review or advocacy threats created by providing tax advisory and tax planning services to an Audit Client that is not a Public Interest Entity include: - Using professionals who are not Audit Team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer, who was not involved in providing the service review the audit work or service performed might address a self-review threat. - Obtaining pre-clearance from the tax authorities might address self-review or advocacy threats.